Potash wars (California): Background

-In the mid-19th century and earlier, potash was produced almost exclusively on asheries from burning wood or kelp, but by 1861 Germans pioneered mining potassium salts and American farmers soon started using them as fertilizers on a wide scale.
+In the mid-19th century and earlier, potash was produced almost exclusively in asheries from burning wood or kelp, but by 1861 Germans pioneered the mining of potassium salts and American farmers soon started using them as fertilizers on a wide scale.

-In 1863, John W. Searles (1828-1897) discovered concentrated minerals in the saline deposits in Slate Range in the Mojave Desert southwest of Death Valley.
-John and his brother Dennis Searles discovered borax at Searles Lake while looking for gold with the Dr. S.G.
-George party.
-Searles and Dennis filed claims for the minerals in 1873.
-Searles filed paperwork for a Federal land patent from the United States General Land Office in 1874 and began production and selling of minerals.
-In 1878, Searles sold his interests and the patented land to the San Bernardino Borax Mining Company, which was founded by Francis Marion “Borax” Smith (1846-1931).
-The Searles Valley operations closed in 1895 as Smith moved operations to Death Valley to work on the Pacific Coast Borax Company deposits.
-C.E.
-Dolbear founded the California Trona Company and filed 250 land claims for 160 acres around Searles Valley in 1908.
-To add to its mining right, the California Trona Company leased 2240 acres of patented lands for five years from the San Bernardino Borax Mining Company.
-To finance production, California Trona Company mortgaged some of the land to the Foreign Mines Development Company, a subsidiary of The Consolidated Gold Fields Company of South Africa, for two million dollars.
-In return, The Trona Company gave Foreign Mines Development Company 1000 shares of stock and a percentage of future gross sales.
+In 1863, John W. Searles (1828–1897) discovered concentrated minerals in the saline deposits of the Slate Range in the Mojave Desert southwest of Death Valley.
+While looking for gold with a party led by Dr. S. G. George, John and his brother Dennis Searles discovered borax near a dry lakebed now known as Searles Lake.
+John and Dennis filed claims for the minerals in 1873.
+John filed paperwork for a federal land patent from the United States General Land Office in 1874 and began mining and selling the minerals.
+In 1878, Searles sold his interests and the patented land to the San Bernardino Borax Mining Company, founded by Francis Marion “Borax” Smith (1846–1931).
+Mining in the Searles Valley ended in 1895 when Smith moved his operations to Death Valley to work on the Pacific Coast Borax Company deposits.
+C. E. Dolbear founded the California Trona Company and filed 250 land claims for 160 acres around the Searles Valley in 1908.
+To add to its mining right, the California Trona Company leased 2,240 acres of patented lands for five years from the San Bernardino Borax Mining Company.
+To finance production, the California Trona Company mortgaged some of the land to the Foreign Mines Development Company, a subsidiary of the Consolidated Gold Fields Company of South Africa, for two million dollars.
+In return, the Trona Company gave the Foreign Mines Development Company 1,000 shares of its stock and a percentage of future gross sales.

 The California Trona Company built two experimental plants to recover soda ash, potash, borax and sodium sulfate from the dry lake.
 The plants were not successful and troubles developed between the California Trona Company and the Foreign Mines Development Company.
 Claims of incompetence, fraud, and conspiracy in both companies were made.
-The Foreign Mines Development Company began legal action to sell the property to recover mortgage debt on September 7, 1909.
+The Foreign Mines Development Company began legal action to sell the property to recover the mortgage debt on September 7, 1909.
 Stanford Wallace Austin was appointed receiver of the Trona Company.

-By the beginning of the 20th century, Germany had a practically worldwide monopoly on potash in its Magdeburg - Halberstadt rock salt basin.
-In June 1909, Americans attempted to buy the mineral not from the national syndicate, but from independent producers at far lower prices.
+By the beginning of the 20th century, Germany had a practically worldwide monopoly on potash production from its Magdeburg–Halberstadt rock salt basin.
+In June 1909, Americans attempted to buy the mineral not from the national syndicate but from independent producers at far lower prices.
 This led to the 1910 potash controversy between Germany and the United States over pricing, taxes, and tariffs.
-So, the Potash wars and production of potash at Searles Lake became a Federal issue with the Federal court and President Taft involvement.
-On March 26, 1912, President Taft sent a message to Congress about the Searles deposit at Borax Lake and his concern about Senator Reed Smoot bill; he requested an amendment as concern with a placer claim bill.
+The production of potash at Searles Lake thus became a federal issue with the involvement of United States federal courts and President William Howard Taft.
+On March 26, 1912, President Taft sent a message to Congress about the Searles deposit at Borax Lake and his concern about Senator Reed Smoot's bill; he requested an amendment as concern with a placer claim bill.